 - For communities, it means partnering on issues important to all.

-For Allstate, valuing diversity keeps us more in tune and in touch with our diverse customer base.
-It energizes employees when their ideas and contributions are heard, improves productivity and sparks innovation.
+Valuing diversity keeps us more in tune and in touch with our diverse customer base.
+Employees are energized when their ideas and contributions are heard, and this improves productivity and sparks innovation.
 It leads to higher levels of employee engagement, better communities and greater growth for Allstate.

-Inclusive diversity is important to creating a high-performance culture at Allstate.
-Hiring and retaining high-value employees from diverse backgrounds helps us develop and market high-value products that meet diverse needs, which in turn helps us attract and retain high-value customers from diverse markets.
+Inclusive diversity is important in creating a high-performance culture at Allstate.
+Leveraging and engaging high-value employees with diverse backgrounds helps us develop and market high-value products that meet diverse needs—which in turn helps us attract and retain high-value customers from diverse markets.

-In 2011, Allstate reclaimed its spot on The DiversityInc Top 50 Companies for Diversity® list, which measures CEO commitment, human capital, corporate and organizational communications, and supplier diversity.
+In 2012, Allstate moved up to 37th on The DiversityInc Top 50 Companies for Diversity® list, which measures CEO commitment, human capital, corporate and organizational communications, and supplier diversity.
+(Allstate is ranked No. 36 in The DiversityInc’s 2013 list.)
 Companies must score above average in all four areas and demonstrate strong consistency across the board in their diversity-management initiatives to earn a spot on the list.
 Companies are measured within their industry classifications.

 - Increased CEO support for Employee Resource Groups (ERG) (see below), including an annual meeting with ERG leaders